What Is Memory? The Cognitive Process Of Remembering

 Getty

-Stage two: Storage
+Stage two: Store information

 For this reason, the brain has a system for storing and organizing memories.
 Initially, information is stored in short-term memory, which can remain for about 20 seconds.
 However, if you retrieve and use that information frequently enough, the brain moves it to long-term memory, where it can remain indefinitely.

-Stage three: Retrieval
+Stage three: Recall or remember

 The final stage involves "recall," the act of remembering.
 This step may involve recalling the sequence you used to encode information stored in short-term memory.
 For example, if you want to remember how to make a particular type of food, you can recall the instructions in the order given to you.